- ACRONYMS AND DEFINITIONS

 - Overview

-- There are a number of different ways to dose insulin, and no single regimen will work for every patient.
-Patient variables like education, motivation, diabetes control, and resources must all be considered when determining which method will best fit each individual.
+- There are many different ways to dose insulin, and no single regimen fits every patient.
+Patient variables, including education, motivation, diabetes control, and resources, must all be considered when determining which method works best for each individual.

 - Low blood sugar (Hypoglycemia)

-- In most patients, the main concern when initiating insulin is the risk of low blood sugars.
+- In most patients, the main concern when initiating insulin is the risk of hypoglycemia.
 To help lower the risk, blood sugar monitoring should be increased, and all patients should be aware of the signs, symptoms, and treatment of hypoglycemia (see hypoglycemia for more).

 - Measures to help prevent low blood sugars